remipadiath/SelfDrivingCarEngineerND-P1-Finding-Lane-Lines/writeup.md

 * Need to handle curves in the road lanes.
 * Probaby HSV would help dealing with poor image quality.
-* Kalman filter or EKF will help to smooth out the lines.
+* Kalman filter might help to smooth out the lines.